Vendiel/daresay-a11y/posts/clear-errors.md

 ---
 id: clear-errors
-title: It must be possible for all users to know that an error has occured and to identify it
+title: All users must know that an error has occurred and how to identify it
 tags:
   - Forms
 reqs: